jonkalev/oldblog/aboutme.md

   <figcaption> Calving season at Mathison's Pond</figcaption>
   </figure>
 <br  />
-<blockquote>The dark space is ranching, ranching's realm is really then, definable as where most people are absent.</blockquote>
+<blockquote>The dark space is ranching, ranching's realm is really then, definable as where most people are absent.
-<p>-Paul F. Starrs
+<p>-Paul F. Starrs</blockquote>

 <p> <strong>Multidisciplinary visual artist and rancher</strong>.
   <p>